 November - December

 There are also plenty of opportunities to meet your favorite Disney characters, some of whom are decked out in their holiday finest.
 Cookies and hot cocoa are included with admission to this separately ticketed event.
 It is recommended you purchase tickets in advance; it is common for nights to sell out.
+Purchase your ticket to the party here!
 Check out our Guide to Mickey's Very Merry Christmas Party.

-While Mickey's Very Merry Christmas Party is a separate admission event, there are still many festive holiday happenings around the Disney World resort.
+While Mickey's Very Merry Christmas Party is a separate admission event, there are still many festive holiday Disney World events in 2018.
 Each one brings merriment with the right touch of Disney.
 Let our Complete Guide to Disney World Holiday Events be your holiday planner.

-Epcot International Festival of the Holidays - Candlelight Processional (Epcot)—Nov 19 -Dec 30
+Epcot International Festival of the Holidays - Candlelight Processional (Epcot)—Nov.
+22-Dec.
+30

 Epcot International Festival of the Holidays - Candlelight Processional takes place each winter in Epcot's World Showcase.
-Storytellers from many of the countries, such as Father Christmas at the United Kingdom pavilion, recounted holiday customs from their respective countries.
-Guests could also have their picture made with Santa and Mrs. Claus at the American Adventure Pavilion.
+Storytellers from many of the countries, such as Father Christmas at the United Kingdom pavilion, recount holiday customs from their respective countries.
+Guests can also have their picture made with Santa and Mrs. Claus at the American Adventure Pavilion.

-The Candlelight Processional is performed three times nightly and retells the story of Christmas with a celebrity narrator accompanied by a 50-piece orchestra and mass choir.
+The Candlelight Processional is performed three times nightly.
+The show tells the story of Christmas with a celebrity narrator accompanied by a 50-piece orchestra and mass choir.
 Epcot International Festival of the Holidays - Candlelight Processional is included with regular admission to Epcot.
 We have tips on all of these festivities here.

-New for 2017, Sunset Season's Greetings will light up Tinseltown as snow falls, Sunset Boulevard twinkles and favorite faces come to life.
+Debuting in 2017, Sunset Season's Greetings lights up Tinseltown as snow falls.
+Sunset Boulevard twinkles as favorite faces come to life.
 Look above as the billboards begin to move into motion and tell a tale — brought to you by iconic characters sharing their love for the season.
 Look down to see the Hollywood Tower Hotel come to "light" as it tells the stories of these characters.

 Holidays at Disney Springs is a special event that replaced Festival of the Seasons at Downtown Disney (the previous name for the entertainment area).
-It offers live entertainment, festive decor, fun photo ops and the opportunity to meet Santa at a new location across from Ghiradelli Ice Cream and Chocolate Shop.
-There are holiday carolers, Toy Soldier stilt walkers and street performers and a holiday dance party with a deejay.
+It offers live entertainment, festive decor and fun photo ops.
+You also have the opportunity to meet Santa at a new location across from Ghiradelli Ice Cream and Chocolate Shop.
+There are holiday carolers, Toy Soldier stilt walkers and street performers.
+Dance the night away at a holiday dance party.